nghockleong/deforestation/README.md

 Hence, it is important for us to understand: “How can we attempt to reduce deforestation rates on Earth?”

 Data source: https://github.com/rfordatascience/tidytuesday/blob/master/data/2021/2021-04-06/readme.md

+Data analysis is done in R (tidyverse and ggplot2) in attempt to answer the problem statement